-During the year under review the Company has neither issued any shares nor granted anystock options or sweat equity.
-As on 31st March 2019 the Company had no outstandingconvertible instruments.
+During the y'ear under review the Company' has neither issued any' shares not grantedany' stock options or sweat equity.
+As on 31st March 2021 the Company had no outstandingconvertible instruments.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Board of Directors consists of 8 members comprising of four independent directorsand four promoter directors.
-During the Year under review nochanges have taken place inthe Directors and Key Managerial Personnel.
+At present The Board of Directors consists of members comprising of three independentdirectors and three promoter directors.
+Other than above During the Year under review nochanges have taken place in the Directors and Key Managerial Personnel.

 All Independent Directors have given declarations that they meet the criteria ofIndependence as laid down under Section 149(6) of the Companies Act 2013 and SEBI(Listing Obligations and Disclosures Requirements) Regulations 2015.